luismeparra/luigicode/README.md

 To make predictions, send a POST request to http://127.0.0.1:8000/predict with the input data in JSON format.

 Remember to update paths, functions, and data loading to match your project's structure and requirements.

+### Deliverables Part 2

+# Deliverable 1
+Logging.

+All the modules were modified to add the logging with the purpose to get the lods.
+For example this : [Title](predict/predict.py)

+Extra: A folder called utilities was created in the root  with a file called custom_logging.py with a class called CustomLogger.
+The link is this: [Title](utilities/custom_logging.py)

+# Deliverable 2

+Docker

+A file called Dockerfile was created in the root directory and these are the instructions to build the image, execute the container, debug the container, make predictions and copy the logs.

+-Build an Image:

+You can build an image using the following command in the terminal , be sure you are in the project´s root directory.

+docker build -t api-image .

+-Run the container:

+To run the container from the built image you need to use the next command:

+docker run -d -p 8000:8000 --name api-container api-image

+This command will start the cointainer in dtached mode with the name api-container, to acces the API running inside the container, it is posible to make requests to http://localhost:8000

+-Debug a container